 Hawkeye (2012-2015) is a Marvel Comic series, and every single issue begins with that sentence.
 Clint Barton is an ordinary man who finds himself protecting the Earth along with super-soldiers, gods, and billionaire playboy philanthropists.
 Insisting on this element, Matt Fraction (Sex Criminals) decides to describe his daily life.

 The character is often depicted with plasters, band-aids, and other signs of injury, reminding the readers that he is, after all, just a human being.
 The narrative of this comic series depends on the visuals.
 The artistic style of the illustrator, David Aja, contributed to giving a unique kind of depth and impact to the storytelling of Hawkeye, pushing the limits of comics as a medium.

 An ordinary man in an ordinary road

 Hawkeye by Fraction and Aja is the story of a man trying to be better.
-A man with all of his flaws, with relationship difficulties, trying to make it.
-It’s a small story but it’s one that represents everyday life.
-Where it’s not a question of the whole world being in danger, but just that neighborhood, with a small number of people to be saved.
+A man with all of his flaws, with difficult relationships, trying to make it.
+It’s a small story but one that represents everyday life.
+Where it’s not a question of the whole world being in danger, but just that neighborhood, with a limited number of people to be saved.

 The series is among those Marvel Comics which has won numerous awards, including Eisner Awards for Best Cover and Best Designer in 2013, and Best Single Issue and Best Cover in 2014.
 The Marvel Cinematic Universe includes a live-action series inspired by this run, released on Disney+.